-21.1.
+- 21.1.
 You may use an electronic calculator in examinations and course tests unless the Learning and Teaching Committee of the Senate on the recommendation of the Board of the School has prohibited the use of calculators in that examination or course test.
-Using a calculator which is not authorised is a breach of Regulation 20.10.
+Using a calculator which is not authorised is a breach of Regulation 20.10. - 21.2.

-21.2.
 Where the use of a calculator is permitted, you are responsible for providing your own calculator and for ensuring that it is in working order.
+That calculator must be a model that appears on the University's list of approved calculators.